On this page

 Take the SFU Library interactive tutorial Understanding and Avoiding Plagiarism to test yourself and to learn more about plagiarism.

 Set up a consultation with a mentor to improve your writing and better understand how to speak with your own voice in your papers.
-Consultations are available at both the Student Learning Commons (in the Library) and within the Beedie School of Business.
+Consultations are available at both the Student Learning Commons (in the Library) and via the Beedie Writing Mentors.

 Finally, learn how to cite sources properly ... and when in doubt, cite it!
 See this three-part series of short videos for a "big picture" perspective on citing business resources: